NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Potion of Water Breathing.md

 * * *

 This filmy, gray potion smells of an old fish midden and tastes even worse.
-After drinking this potion, you gain the effects of a 2nd-rank [[Spells/Water Breathing|Water Breathing]] spell for 1 hour.
+After drinking this potion, you gain the effects of a 2nd-rank [[Water Breathing|Water Breathing]] spell for 1 hour.

 *Source: Pathfinder GM Core*
 *ORC*